-We the existing Boards wish the other States to take them up, and join the Association, because the Association's operations and Officiers are for a period of time from Congress to Congress at the next Congress the Deaf and Dumb may be re-elected and have new Boards, and that would be an opportune time for this State to get on the General Board and work in harmony with as to educate and realise the status of the Deaf of the Commonwealth.
+We, the existing Boards wish the other States to take them up, and join the Association, because the Association's operations and Officers are for a period of time from Congress to Congress.
+At the next Congress the Deaf and Dumb may be re-elected and have new Boards, and that would be an opportune time for this State to get on the General Board and work in harmony with us to educate and realise the status of the Deaf of the Commonwealth.

-MR. SHOWELL: The Association is like this table if it had only two legs.
+Mr. Showell: The Association is like this table if it had only two legs.
 It would be too good to throw away, but not safe to sit on.
 Well, I want South Australia and New South Wales to put in the other two legs.

-MR. ABRAHAM: I am merely going to emphasise what MrLuff has said, if you don't mind Mr. Chairman.
-Well, the Australian Deaf and Dumb Association was formed in 1904, and they did me the honour to make me the President.
+Mr. Abraham: I am merely going to emphasise what Mr. Luff has said, if you don't mind Mr. Chairman.
+Well, the Australasian Deaf and Dumb Association was formed in 1904, and they did me the honour to make me the President.
 Branches were formed in all the four States, and these were the objects:-

-(I) To unite the Deaf and Dumb and create interest in their welfers.

-(2) To advance and protect their interests and to alleviate their social status.

-(3) To give practical illustration of the capabilities of the Deaf and Dumb.
+- (8) To unite the Deaf and Dumb and create interest in their welfare. - (9) To advance and protect their interests and to alleviate their social status. - (10) To give practical illustration of the capabilities of the Deaf and Dumb.

-I may mention that the Congress was in every sonse a gigentic success.
-We had the leading Deaf Mutes from every State and also (her from New Mealand.
-There were about 20) delegates present, and alteged our various meetings and socials, etc. cost somewhere about 230).
+I may mention that the Congress was in every sense a gigantic success.
+We had the leading Deaf Mutes from every State and also from New Zealand.
+There were about twenty delegates present, and altogether our various meetings and socials, etc. cost somewhere about £30.
 We had an exhibition of work done by the Deaf and Dumb which was open for a fortnight and drew crowds of the public, and was a material assistance in helping the deaf and dumb to obtain employment afterwards.

-Mr. SON: Was that Congress held in Victoria?
-A. Yes, it was held in Molbour
+Mr. Cox: Was that Congress held in Victoria?
+Answer: Yes it was held in Melbourne.

-MR. ABRAHAM: Ten years after there was another Congress of the Deaf, and the different States were asked to vote upon which plact it was to be held, and on each occasion they voted for Melbourn.
+Mr. Abraham: Ten years after there was another Congress of the Deaf, and the different States were asked to vote upon which place it was to be held, and on each occasion they voted for Melbourne.
 That was in 1904.
-The second Congress of 1911 /12 was in Melbourne.
-We Melbourne Deaf are most anxious that the Conference should be held in rotation in the difference States.
-Conference should be held in rotation in the States.
+The second Congress of 1911/1912 was in Melbourne.
+We Melbourne Deaf are most anxious that the Conference should be held in rotation in the different States.
+Conferences should be held in rotation in the States.
+With regard to the resolutions that were passed, the Deaf and Dumb ultimately got the Act passed in Victoria.

-in rotation in the States.

-With regard to the resolutions that were passed, the Deaf and Dumb witimately got the Act passed in Victoria.
 That was one of our resolutions, making the education of the Deaf and Dumb free and compulsory.

-/ MR.MARTIB: In that instance did the School Committees and the Mission / Committee join in?
-A. They all joined in or rather, we had three deputations.
-The first deputation was to the Director of Education and was led by myself under the asspices of the Australian Deaf & Dumb Society of Victoria.
+Mr. Martin: In that instance did the School Committees and the Mission Committee join in?
+Answer: They all joined in, or rather, we had three deputations.
+The first deputation was to the Director of Education and was led by myself under the auspices of the Adult Deaf and Dumb Society of Victoria.

-in.
-MARTIN: Did the Deaf themselves put their case?
-A. Yes several of them were speakers.
-Dr. Tunley was one of the speakers.
+Mr. Martin: Did the Deaf themselves put their case?
+Answer: Yes, several of them were speakers.

+Mr. Tunley was one of the speakers.